m4ttsch/omscs-notes-notes/information-security/introduction-to-cryptography.md

 A generalization of this scheme allows arbitrary mapping of one letter to another; that is, this scheme no longer requires shifting each plaintext letter by the same fixed amount.
 These generalized ciphers are referred to as **substitution ciphers** or **monoalphabetic ciphers**.

 The substitution alphabet is the secret key in this scheme.
 The number of possible alphabets is vast.
-If I wanted to create such an alphabet, I would have 26 options for mapping “A”, 25 options for mapping “B”, and so forth.
+If I wanted to create such an alphabet, I would have 26 options for mapping "A", 25 options for mapping "B", and so forth.
 Put another way, there are 26!
 (2^88) possible alphabets.
 An attacker cannot brute-force this scheme.

 Instead of attempting to try every key, an attacker can analyze the statistical frequency of letters in the ciphertext.
-For example, in English, the most frequently used letter is “E”.
-If the most common letter in the ciphertext is “X”, then there is a high probability that “E” maps to “X”.
+For example, in English, the most frequently used letter is "E".
+If the most common letter in the ciphertext is "X", then there is a high probability that "E" maps to "X".

 An attacker can use statistical analysis to decrypt the message directly or at least drastically reduce the size of the keyspace over which they subsequently run a brute-force attack.